Bipartite causal inference with interference, time series data, and a random network: The Impact of Wildfire Smoke Exposure on Bikeshare Hours

-Traditional unit-to-unit cross-sectional analyses would be infeasible in our study as it would be impossible to control for attributes of interventional and outcome units, with only three outcome units (see discussion in \cref{subsec:temporal_advantages}).
+Traditional unit-to-unit cross-sectional analyses would be infeasible in our study as it would be impossible to control for attributes of interventional and outcome units with only three outcome units (see discussion in \cref{subsec:temporal_advantages}).
 However, given daily data on 1,003 days, approximately 140 of which are exposed across the three areas, our approach can be applied to estimate the effect of smoke exposure on each outcome area, without the need to consider location-varying covariates, and controlling for time-varying confounding only.

-The matching algorithms balance daily temperature, humidity, precipitation, wind speed, and wind direction as potential time-varying confounders, and smooth seasonal trends are balanced implicitly.
+The proposed algorithms balance daily temperature, humidity, precipitation, wind speed, and wind direction as potential time-varying confounders, while smooth seasonal trends are balanced implicitly.
 We find it plausible that no further covariates are necessary beyond weather-related data to meet the unconfoundedness assumptions.
 This reasoning stems from our understanding of the bipartite structure of the problem: factors (other than weather conditions) influencing wildfire occurrence and smoke dispersion patterns are unlikely to impact biking activity in distant locations, and economic indices fluctuating over time that might affect biking activity are likely unrelated to wildfire presence in North American forests.
-Therefore, while estimating the causal effect of exposure using data at the outcome unit level may {resemble} a unipartite setting, the investigation of unconfoundedness based on measured covariates stems by viewing the question at hand from a bipartite perspective, and explicitly investigating the treatment assignment at the level of the interventional units.
-Consequently, even though implementation does not necessarily differ, there exist subtle, yet important differences for how confounding might be investigated under a bipartite lens, compared to a unipartite one. \if{
+Therefore, even though our analysis is performed at the level of the outcome unit without using interventional unit information explicitly, the appropriateness of the estimation approach is based on the investigation of unconfoundedness from a bipartite perspective.
+Consequently, even though implementation does not necessarily differ, there exist subtle, yet important differences in how confounding might be investigated under a bipartite lens. \if{

 }\fi

 \if{

 }\fi